THE DESIGN ERA

 As it stands, this entry is meaningless, confusing, and misleading to any letterpress craftsperson today, even granted the necessary concern of such a craftsperson with the history of the material he works with.
 It is also both useless and seriously misleading even for a digital typographer who cares nothing at all for historic practice, since it muddles the concept of leading and ignores the measurements a competent typographer uses to work with leading.
 (It even ignores the means used by incompetent typographers: thousandths of an inch, or decimal fractions of a meter, or vertical justification.)

-This, too, is a remarkable score for seventy-three words.
+This, too, is a remarkable score of error for seventy-three words.
 Welcome to the “new school.”

 Later sections cover technical information for digital typography.
 These sections may be of some value to digital typographers.
 I suspect, however, that better and more reliable sources for this information—particularly the information on Unicode—may be easily findable on the Web.